 - exceeded your vandalism funding for 3 consecutive years.

 To be reassessed you need to provide us with a record of your vandalism costs for the last 3 years.
 We'll only consider your request if you're taking action to reduce your vandalism costs, like installing security systems.

 If you wish for your school to be reassessed to a lower risk category, discuss this with your local office.

 You can take a number of steps to reduce vandalism and other incidents like arson or theft.

 If you have serious, ongoing vandalism problems, you may qualify for capital funding to improve security.

-For more information about improving security and getting security funding, go to Security design.
+Our Security design page has more information about improving security and getting security funding.